urbanityllc/axthe/docs/guide.md

 - http://github.com/axthe/axthe/discussions

+## Prep

+1. Pre-requsite knowledge ahed of AXthe is this book or similar - HTML and CSS: Design and Build Websites by Jon Duckett

+2. You should also have an idea of what you are building at a high level, best is to 'copy' another website or a web app.
+Or at least you should know how many pages/screens you can have at a high level: http://mockflow.com/pricing or http://balsamiq.com/buy/#cloud.
+There is no need to enter every field, just idea of what pages/screens will be doing.
+That would be the minimum.
+For maximum, follow the advice of Amazon CTO: http://allthingsdistributed.com/2006/11/working_backwards.html

+3. Likely you also want to setup a cadance/ritual, to meet at a regular time on a regular day, twice a week - bi-weekly at the same time via a video such as Zoom.
+Mostly you revew what was done, and plan what will be done by the next meeting.
+For tracking you can use Airtable or Notion.

+When you are ready, continue:

 ## Guide

-Pre-requsite knowledge ahed of AXthe is reading this book: HTML and CSS: Design and Build Websites by Jon Duckett

 Download a starter app:
 - <a href="starter.zip">starter.zip</a>